idvorkin/idvorkin.github.io/_d/hobby.md

 #### Did you find your hobby on the first try?

 No. One of my early hobbies was scuba diving.
-Going scuba diving take a lot of gear and preparation.
+Going scuba diving takes a lot of gear and preparation.
 Even worse you need a dive buddy who has the matching gear, will, and schedule.
-Needless to say, my scuba gear has been gathering dust for a long while, and my wife keep threatening to sell it.
+Needless to say, my scuba gear has been gathering dust for a long while, and my wife keeps threatening to sell it.
 After scuba diving, I loved squash and fencing, both fantastic hobbies, but as I crossed into my late thirties, repetitive motion caused tendentious in my forearm, and I had to give them up.

 Next up was juggling, which for me is a fantastic hobby.
 Even though it meets all my criteria, it's not as accessible as magic and it's harder to form a connection juggling.
 For example, juggling clubs don't fit in my back pocket, and I get strange looks juggling at the bar, and don't get me started on security guards reaction to [flaming torches](https://ig66.blogspot.com/2014/08/accomplishment-unlocked-juggling-file.html).
 While juggling let me connect with folks, it's not an intimate connection and it's rarely remembered.
 By contrast with magic I can strike up a conversation, personalize the magic for the audience, and often give a souvenir which when I've formed my best connection, the audience will take home and cherish for years.